-THE GORGE — Hood River experienced high levels of precipitation, similar to levels seen in Portland with — around 2.47 inches in 24 hours, according to the National Weather Service as of the time of this publication, on the evening on Dec.
-18. This rain has caused flooding on Frankton Road, especially around Alpine Veterinary Hospital, and flood warnings in other parts of Hood River.
-County employees are out clearing culverts and mitigating further flooding.
-Free sand and sandbags are available for people to collect at the Hood River County Fairgrounds, and Hood River County Public Works.
+THE GORGE — Hood River experienced high levels of precipitation, similar to levels seen in Portland, with around 2.47 inches in 24 hours, according to the National Weather Service (NWS) at the time of this publication.
+The rain has caused flooding on Frankton Road, especially around Alpine Veterinary Hospital, and flood warnings in other parts of Hood River.

 FLOODING.JPG